 Can a Meniscus Tear Heal On Its Own?

-The ability for a meniscus tear to heal on its own highly depends on the type of tear.
+The ability of a meniscus tear to heal on its own highly depends on the type of tear.
 If you have a minor tear or “micro” tear on the outer third of the meniscus, it may be able to heal on its own or at least avoid surgery.
 However, if your doctor determines the tear is too severe, surgery is the only option for repairing a meniscus tear.
 This surgery is common and 5 of our doctors at Elite Sports Medicine specialize in surgery of the knee.

 What Happens If a Meniscus Tear is Left Untreated?